-Employees wishing to travel should carefully review Pennsylvania Department of Health guidance; research the restrictions imposed in the area(s) to which they are traveling and make sure they can comply with any restrictions; obtain permission to travel from their unit executive; and arrange any necessary air travel through Anthony Travel, Penn State’s preferred travel agency.
+Employees wishing to travel should carefully review Centers for Disease Control and Prevention and Pennsylvania Department of Health guidance; research the restrictions imposed in the area(s) to which they are traveling and make sure they can comply with any restrictions; and arrange any necessary air travel through Anthony Travel, Penn State’s preferred travel agency, when possible.

 - Practice physical distancing and hygiene recommendations before and during travel.

 - Obtain masks, hand sanitizer, and any PPE that might be necessary in the course of their work while traveling.
-Masks should be worn at all times when interacting with others and as advised by the area(s) to which they are traveling.
+Masks should be worn at all times when interacting with others.

 Student Domestic Travel